7 secret camping spots near Brisbane

 1. Bigriggen Park, Scenic Rim: 10/10

-This place is so pleasing on the eye that we give it the sash, the crown, and the Miss Universe award for camping.
+This place is so pleasing to the eye that we give it the sash, the crown and the Miss Universe award for camping.

 So what’s the downside?
 The possums!
 Cute to look at, these food bandits will make off with anything remotely edible.

 2. Cedar Creek Camping at Amamoor Creek, Sunshine Coast: 9/10

 I thought my camping buddies were bonkers when they suggested we go to Gympie.
 What?
 Apart from the billboard claiming this to be “the town that saved Queensland”, there didn’t seem to be much to differentiate Gympie from any other rural Queensland town.
 Wrong!
 A couple of kilometres inland from the highway is camping gold (hint!).